 Australian Early Development Census

 The AEDC was collected for the first time in 2009 and is repeated every three years.
+This data is publicly available on the AEDC Data Explorer dashboard on the website.

 The results can help communities understand what’s working well and what needs to be improved to better support very young children and their families.
+A summary of recent research findings and policy implications that have come from the AEDC results is available on the AEDC Policy Placemat on the website.

 AEDC data collection